signs of balding at 20

 • Hormonal imbalance: Hormones can influence hair growth, and fluctuations in hormone levels during adolescence and early adulthood can lead to hair loss.
 An androgen hormone called dihydrotestosterone (DHT) can bind to hair follicles, causing them to shrink and weaken.

-• Stress: High levels of stress can trigger hair loss by pushing hair follicles into a resting phase known as telogen effluvium.
+• Stress: High-stress levels can trigger hair loss by pushing hair follicles into a resting phase known as telogen effluvium.
 This can lead to excessive shedding and thinning hair.

-• Poor nutrition: A lack of essential nutrients in your diet can impact hair health.
-Nutrients like iron, zinc, biotin, and protein play a crucial role in maintaining healthy hair growth.
+• Poor nutrition: A lack of essential nutrients can impact hair health.
+Nutrients like iron, zinc, biotin, and protein are crucial in maintaining healthy hair growth.

 • Hairstyling practices: Excessive use of heat styling tools, tight hairstyles like braids or ponytails, and chemical treatments can damage the hair shaft and contribute to hair loss.